ArloL/arlol.github.io/_includes/Thesis.md

 *	Remote Apps for Android
 *	DLNA

+## Multi-surface environments

+>	Look at the Multi-Surface papers from Chris and Teddy
+>	The Avengers, Minority Report ;)

+## Ubiquitous Computing

+>	Take usage scenarios out of the Ubiquitous Computing field that can use this technology.

-## Usage scenarios
+## Other Usage Scenarios

-Example applications of device interaction.
+> Can I think of more?

 # Requirements

 > Take the range of applications and build up a list of requirements.

-### Devices

-Basically just a list of all the possible devices:
+## Platforms

+> A platform is a combination of device/OS/language.
+This is a list of the platforms that should be supported.

+One of the goals is to support all modern devices.
+Here is a list of the devices that are meant by "modern device".
+Additionally all the Operating Systems are listed as well as the programming languages that have to be supported by the framework.

 *	Mobile devices
 	*	Tablets
-		*	iPad
+		*	iPad (iOS >= 4.0)
-		*	Android Tablets
+		*	Android Tablets (Android >= 2.3)
 	*	Phones
-		*	iPhone
+		*	iPhone (iOS >= 4.0)
-		*	Android Phones
+		*	Android Phones (Android >= 2.3)
-		*	Windows Phone 7
+		*	Windows Phone (>= 7)
 		*	Blackberry
 *	Touch Tables
 	*	Microsoft Surface
 *	TV
 	*	Restriction: with a computer/media center connected
-	*	Apple TV
+	*	Apple TV (uses OS X, but is not an open platform)
 	*	Boxee
 	*	XBMC
 	*	Windows Media Center